KhushiSharma22/KhushiSharma22/README.md

 <h1 align="center">Hi 👋, I'm Khushi Sharma</h1>
 <h3 align="center">A misfit trying to create her own world of aspirations!</h3>

-I am a Computer Science Sophomore who loves contributing to communities.
+I am an Android Developer who loves contributing to communities.
 I have been actively working with [EquiCode](https://linktr.ee/Equicode) to shift the paradigm around how Consumers of technology can perceive the world as the Creators of it.

-- 🌱 I’m currently learning **Android Dev and Kotlin**
+- 🌱 I’m always learning more about **Android Dev and Kotlin**

 - 💬 Ask me about **DevRel, Communities**